Edition: June 2019

 - The Client’s right to compensation shall be excluded, insofar as he should be responsible for the violation of property rights.

-The Client’s right to compensation shall be further excluded, insofar as the violation of property rights has been caused by particular guidelines of the Client, by utilisation not foreseeable by the Supplier or is caused by the fact that the Client has altered the supply or it has been deployed together with products not supplied by the Supplier.
+- The Client’s right to compensation shall be further excluded, insofar as the violation of property rights has been caused by particular guidelines of the Client, by a utilization not foreseeable by the Supplier or is caused by the fact that the Client has altered the supply or it has been deployed together with products not supplied by the Supplier.

 - In the event of a violation of property rights the stipulations of Art.
 IX Subsections 4, 5 and 9 shall be correspondingly applicable to the claims of the Client regulated under Subsection 1 a).